M-Reimer/irmp2keyboard/README.md

 - TimerOne (always required)
 - HID-Project (Required only if you build for USB support)
+- USBStatus (only required if you enable the wakeup feature)

 To make the receiver control the media software of your choice, you have to bind remote control buttons to keyboard keys.
 This is done in the config_keybindings.h file.
 This file already contains the bindings, that I use, as a reference.